How to Identify and Seal Air Leaks in Your Home

 You may have come across the term Kerf while wandering through the aisles of your local hardware store.
 Kerf weatherstripping refers to a type of weather strip that is installed in a door kerf, which is a groove or slot in the door frame or jamb designed to accommodate the weatherstripping material.

-Typically, Kerf weatherstripping is made of flexible material such as foam or rubber.
+Typically, Kerf weatherstrip is made of flexible material such as foam or rubber.
 It is designed to be installed around the perimeter of the door frame so that it creates a tight seal when the door is closed.
 The goal is to improve energy efficiency and comfort by keeping out air drafts, water, dust and noise.

 Kerf weatherstripping is commonly used in interior and exterior doors in residential and commercial buildings.
 It is available in various profiles, colors and sizes to suit different door configurations and can be chosen based on the desired level of sealing and insulation.